Welcome to the Law Clinic at Swansea University

 Free and confidential advice - Members of the public, students and University staff can get free initial advice about a legal problem.

-Supported by: Duncan Lewis, Peter Lynn and Partners, Graham Evans and Partners, Smith Llewellyn, DJM Solicitors and Douglas-Jones and Mercer.
+Supported by: Duncan Lewis Solicitors, Peter Lynn and Partners, Graham Evans and Partners, Smith Llewellyn, Gomer Williams and Douglas-Jones Mercer Solicitors.

 All legal advice and assistance is given in the strictest confidence